By Toni Lynn Davis, MHA, CNHA, FACHCA

 Shared housing does require finding compatible people.
 A good resource for more information about this option is the National Shared Housing Resource Center, http://nationalsharedhousing.org/index.html, part of the Homeshare International organization, http://homeshare.org.

 At Green Hill self-determination in aging is a primary goal of the living experience that we provide and a cornerstone of the Culture Change movement.
 As a nursing home and senior residence, the collective living experience is provided and the intimate nature of co-housing is carefully orchestrated for the benefit of our residents.
-The Green House Homes at Green Hill integrate the communal experience of co-housing in a single house, including 24 hour nursing care and the accessibility of intimate social contact, shared experience, security, and self determination of daily activities.
+The Villas at Green Hill at Green Hill integrate the communal experience of co-housing in a single house, including 24 hour nursing care and the accessibility of intimate social contact, shared experience, security, and self determination of daily activities.